MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceBrand.md

 Brand name of a vehicle or device manufacturer, main vendor for a group of devices or manufacturer or main vendor for supplier items.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceBrand.cdm.json" target="_blank">GitHub</a>.

-## Instances

-Instances of this entity are listed below.

-- /crmCommon/accelerators/automotive/DeviceBrand

 ## Traits